 Although 4k TVs are becoming very common, 4k monitors are just starting to become more mainstream.
 Whether you are looking for a better multitasking experience for work or just want a more immersive gaming experience, 4k monitors have a lot to offer.
 Although they used to be very expensive, they have recently started to drop in price as 4k becomes more popular and more devices support it.

-We've reviewed 64 monitors and below are our recommendations for the best 4k monitors that are available for purchase in 2019.
+We've reviewed 68 monitors and below are our recommendations for the best 4k monitors that are available for purchase in 2019.
 See our recommendations for the best 4k gaming monitors, and the best 1080p and 1440p monitors.

-The 27UK650 is also a great gaming monitor.
+This is also a great gaming monitor.
 It has an excellent response time, delivering clear motion with very little blur, and the backlight is completely flicker-free.
 It also supports AMD's FreeSync variable refresh rate technology, even on 10- and 20- series NVIDIA graphics cards with NVIDIA's new Adaptive Sync drivers.

-If you want the best HDR experience, or often work in the wider Adobe RGB color space, the Acer Predator X27 has the widest color gamut of any 4k monitor that we've reviewed so far.
-It's also extremely bright and has excellent motion handling, making it one of the most versatile monitors that we've reviewed so far.
+If you want the best HDR experience, the Acer Predator X27 has the widest color gamut of any 4k monitor that we've reviewed so far.
+It's a great choice if you do a lot of professional photo or video editing in the wider Adobe RGB color space.
+This monitor is also extremely bright and has excellent motion handling, making it one of the most versatile monitors that we've reviewed so far.

-Unfortunately, the Acer Predator X27 doesn't look the best in a dark room.
-It has a disappointing native contrast ratio, so blacks appear gray in a dark room.
+Unfortunately, this monitor doesn't look the best in a dark room.
+It has a disappointing native contrast ratio, so blacks appear gray in this situation.
 It does have a local dimming feature, but it isn't very effective.
-Overall, although the X27 is very expensive, it is a great monitor that should please most people.
+Overall, although this monitor is very expensive, it is great and should please most people.